software-architects/software-architects-website/_posts/2015-02-26-Tri-State-Check-Box-in-HTML-with-AngularJS-and-TypeScript.md

 }]);
 {% endhighlight %}<p>Here is the result for the view and the controller:</p><p>
   <img src="{{site.baseurl}}/content/images/blog/2015/02/tri-state-check-box.png" />
 </p><h2>Limitations</h2><p>The indeterminate state of the checkbox is not displayed correctly in Safari.
 There is no visual difference between an unchecked checkbox and an indeterminate checkbox.
 To make it work in Safari too, you can replace the checkbox visualization of the browser with your own.
+There is a simple and nice implementation at <a href="http://w3facility.org/question/custom-html-checkbox-symbols-with-keyboard-navigation-support/" target="_blank">http://w3facility.org/question/custom-html-checkbox-symbols-with-keyboard-navigation-support/</a>.</p>

+<h2>Try in JSFiddle</h2>
-There is a simple and nice implementation at <a href="http://w3facility.org/question/custom-html-checkbox-symbols-with-keyboard-navigation-support/" target="_blank">http://w3facility.org/question/custom-html-checkbox-symbols-with-keyboard-navigation-support/</a>.</p><h2>Try in JSFiddle</h2><iframe width="100%" height="500" src="https://jsfiddle.net/karin112358/zqgo4j12/embedded/result/" allowfullscreen="allowfullscreen" frameborder="0"></iframe><h2>Download Source Code</h2><p>You can get the complete source code for the directive and the HTML sample pages at <a href="https://github.com/karin112358/Samples/tree/master/AngularJS/TriStateCheckBox">https://github.com/karin112358/Samples/tree/master/AngularJS/TriStateCheckBox</a>.
+<iframe width="100%" height="500" src="https://jsfiddle.net/karin112358/zqgo4j12/embedded/result/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

+<h2>Download Source Code</h2><p>You can get the complete source code for the directive and the HTML sample pages at <a href="https://github.com/karin112358/Samples/tree/master/AngularJS/TriStateCheckBox">https://github.com/karin112358/Samples/tree/master/AngularJS/TriStateCheckBox</a>.
 There you will find both the TypeScript file and the automatically generated JavaScript file for the directive.</p>